Description

 Sound and Performance

 The customized humbucker pickups deliver a surprisingly versatile tone.
 Whether playing clean jazz chords or cranking up the distortion for rock, the sound is clear and balanced.
 However, these pickups aren’t as “hot” as those on higher-end models, so shredders may find them slightly underwhelming.
-That being said, I found the pickups adaptable to a wide range of genres, from blues to classic rock.
+That being said, the pickups adapt to a wide range of genres, from blues to classic rock.
 The 3-way switch is responsive, allowing quick toggling between the neck and bridge pickups, or engaging both for a fuller sound.

 Features and Adjustments